Chris Brown: 20202023: Breezy

-On July 9, 2020, Brown announced via Instagram that the title of his tenth album would be Breezy, a reference to his stage nickname.
-Also in July, Brown stated that while working on the album he wanted to make some "really endearing music" that "talk to women's soul".
-On August 2, 2021, he announced on his Instagram account that his Breezy album would be accompanied by a short film of the same name, however it ended up never happening.
-On January 14, 2022, he released the single "Iffy", which peaked to #1 of the Rhythmic Radio Chart on April 3, 2022.
-On March 27, 2022, Brown co-headined a F1 post-race concert for the 2022 Saudi Arabian Grand Prix.
-On April 1, 2022, Brown released the album's second single "WE (Warm Embrace)".
-The song was listed on the "Top 5 R&B songs of 2022" list by Vibe magazine, that stated "'We' will go down in history as one of Chris Brown's most timeless songs".
-On April 26, 2022, Brown announced his US summer tour "One of Them Ones" with rapper Lil Baby.
+On July 9, 2020, Brown announced that his tenth album would be titled Breezy, a reference to his stage nickname.
+On January 14, 2022, he released the single "Iffy", which peaked at number one on the Rhythmic Radio Chart on April 3.
+On March 27, 2022, Brown co-headlined a F1 post-race concert for the 2022 Saudi Arabian Grand Prix.
+On April 1, Brown released the album's second single, "WE (Warm Embrace)".
+The song was listed among the "Top 5 R&B Songs of 2022" by Vibe, which stated it "will go down in history as one of Chris Brown's most timeless songs."
+On April 26, Brown announced his US summer tour "One of Them Ones" with rapper Lil Baby.
 The tour included 27 stops in North America and kicked off on July 15.
-Brown performed at Drai's After Hours Nightclub at The Cromwell Las Vegas Hotel and Casino on June 11, 2022, in Las Vegas to mark the launch of his new multi-year residency at the venue.
+Brown performed at Drai's After Hours Nightclub at The Cromwell Las Vegas on June 11, to mark the launch of his new multi-year residency at the venue.

-On June 17, 2022, one week ahead of the album release, Brown released the audio for an Afrobeats collaboration with Nigerian singer Wizkid titled "Call Me Every Day".
-Breezy was released on June 24, 2022, by RCA Records and CBE and debuted at number four on the Billboard 200.
+On June 17, 2022, a week ahead of the album release, Brown released an Afrobeats collaboration with Nigerian singer Wizkid titled "Call Me Every Day".
+Breezy was released on June 24, by RCA Records and CBE and debuted at number four on the Billboard 200.
 On July 8, an expanded version of the album with nine new songs was released.
 At the 65th Grammy Awards, the deluxe edition of Breezy was nominated for Best R&B Album, but lost to Robert Glasper's Black Radio III.
-Following Glasper's winning, Brown publicly attacked him and The Recording Academy on his social media accounts, later apologizing to the American musician, congratulating him for the accolade, stating he was not the intended target.
+Following Glasper's winning, Brown attacked him and The Recording Academy on social media, later apologizing to the American musician, congratulating him, stating he was not the intended target.